Tsubashi/LDSAnnotations/README.md

 pod install
 ```

-### Tests
+### Demo and Tests

-The tests can be run from the `LDSAnnotationsDemo` scheme.
-The tests require a client
+The demo app and tests can be run from the `LDSAnnotationsDemo` scheme.
+The demo app
+requires a client username and password (to authorize use of the API for the app).
-username and password, as well as a test LDS Account username and password.
-You will
+To run the tests you will also need a test LDS Account username and password (don’t use
-need to supply these credentials through the “Arguments Passed On Launch” in the scheme.
+an account that has annotations you care about).
+You will need to supply these credentials
+through the “Arguments Passed On Launch” in the scheme.

 The easiest way to do this is to duplicate the `LDSAnnotationsDemo` scheme (naming it
 something like `LDSAnnotationsDemo with Secrets`) and replace the environment variables